The Gripping History of Khao Sok National Park

 Finding Nemo instead of Mowgli

 The piling of the different sediments is quite complex but plays a major role in the formation history of the limestone mountains.
-When the marine eco system got deeply buried under new sediment, the emerging pressure created the stunning limestone rocks we see here today.
+When the marine eco system got deeply buried under new sediment, the emerging pressure created the stunning limestone rocks we see here today throughout the elephant junge sanctuary.

 Since temperatures here only varied slightly due to the area’s humidity and island geography, the last ice age merely affected the forests in this area.
 However, it has caused the sea levels to rise and fall, altering the landscape.
-The result of this was a beautiful, life-attracting river system which exists to date.
+The result of this was a beautiful, life-attracting river system which exists to date as one of the most enticing vacation destinations.

 About 50 million years ago